top of page

 The verb 'muster' has its origins in Old French, where it was derived from the Latin word 'monstrare,' which means 'to show' or 'to display.'
 In the context of 'muster,' the original sense was to display or show a group of people or troops for review, inspection, or assembly.
 This Latin root, 'monstrare,' is related to 'monstrum,' meaning 'omen' or 'portent,' as something shown or exhibited.
 Over time, 'muster' evolved to encompass the idea of gathering or assembling a group of individuals, often for a specific purpose or task.
 The etymology of 'muster' highlights the act of bringing people or things together for a visible or organized display, which later evolved into the broader sense of gathering or assembling for various purposes.

-Quiz: Find the meaning of the verb muster:
+Find the correct meaning of the verb muster:

 Try Again!